-It’s possible you subconsciously tried to adjust your own needs to match those of your spouse.
+It’s possible you subconsciously tried to adjust your own needs to match those of your spouse and enhance intimacy in marriage.
 That may have worked in the beginning, but at a certain point, it’s time to face the truth.

 If you’re facing intimacy problems in your marriage, this doesn’t necessarily mean something is wrong with either one of you.
-Ask yourself how often you used to be close with previous partners.
-If you see a common theme, different levels of interest may be causing your marriage problems.
+Ask yourself how often you used to be close to previous partners and what was the level of intimacy in marriage.

 2. Stress affecting your body image

-Due to its ability to cause hormonal imbalances, stress can affect your body image, cause depression and even weight gain.
+Due to its ability to cause hormonal imbalances, stress can affect your body image, cause depression, and even weight gain.
 If you feel uncomfortable shedding your clothes in front of your partner, try to determine what’s causing your stress levels.

 Your childhood greatly determines how you perceive many things in life.
 The same holds true for marriage and affection.

 A great way to find out whether your perceptions about closeness in a relationship are holding you back is to simply write down the first 5 words you come up with when thinking about making love.

 Do you ever wonder if he is cheating on you with someone more beautiful?
 Do you feel unattractive to him when he is not in the mood?

-These thoughts may seem perfectly sensible to you, but in most cases intimacy problems are completely unrelated to how you look.
+These thoughts may seem perfectly sensible to you, but in most cases, problems related to intimacy in a marriage are completely unrelated to how you look.

 For example, when was the last time you had a good conversation with each other (other than talking about work or kids)?
 Being able to communicate in meaningful ways creates a deeper emotional connection and ultimately opens the door to physical and emotional affection.